 Each of those businesses became six-figure businesses, and three of them became multi-six figure businesses.
 The software platforms that powered each of those businesses were the tech engines that made that kind of revenue possible.

 Because I’ve used several dozens of different apps in real-world business applications, I’m able to spot aspects of apps that could either be a huge win for your business, or a potential pitfall.
-It’s nearly impossible to to spot those kinds of things when you haven’t actually used similar software in a business situation with real customers.
+It’s nearly impossible to spot those kinds of things when you haven’t actually used similar software in a business situation with real customers.

 Want help deciding if Rainmaker is right for you?